BinaryAlley/Lyrida/README.md

 ### Notification system

 The notification system used in this application is provided by [SweetAlert](https://sweetalert.js.org/).

+### Progress display

+The progress indicator used in this application is provided by [Pace](https://codebyzach.github.io/pace/).

+### Keyboard shortcuts

+The functionality for handling keyboard shortcuts is provided by [OpenJs](https://www.openjs.com/scripts/events/keyboard_shortcuts/).

 **I greatly appreciate the creators and contributors for providing these assets.**